Alternative, a more remote route connecting Tusheti with Khevsureti.

 The trail goes up and down all the time, but nothing extraordinary.
-Soon, it turns a bit to the right, then to the left and suddenly see Nakle-Kholi pass ahead (and below).
+Soon, it turns a bit to the left, then to the right and suddenly you will see Nakle-Kholi pass ahead (and below).

 Nakle-Kholi pass is flat and wide, there is even a pointer showing the direction to Verkhovani.

 Start walking in that direction - path heads to the southwest, you will even see marking from time to time.
 Then comes the tricky part -